OpenEvalProject/evals/manuscripts/elife-53608/v1/manuscript.md

 Cbx2 is one of the PcG genes that regulates Hox genes via histone modification, and ablation of Cbx2 shows skeletal patterning defects in mice (Core et al., 1997; Nielsen et al., 2001; Courel et al., 2008).
 We considered that decreased expression of Cbx2 might cause the abnormal skeletal formation found in Lin28a-/- mice.
 Therefore, we examined whether decreasing the expression level of Cbx2 in Lin28a+/-could induce a similar phenotype as Lin28a-/- mice.
 We generated Cbx2 mutant mice using CRISPR/Cas9 and interbred the Cbx2 mutant with Lin28a+/– mice (Figure 3—figure supplement 1A).
 The Cbx2 homozygous mutants exhibited skeletal patterning defects (Figure 3—figure supplement 1B–1E): fusion of C1 and C2 vertebrae, additional rib formation from the 7th cervical vertebra, T1 to T2 transformation of the spinous process, and 13th rib truncation.
 Similar observations were reported for Cbx2-null mice (Core et al., 1997; Katoh-Fukui et al., 1998).
 We generated double heterozygous mutants of Lin28a and Cbx2 (Lin28a+/–; Cbx2+/–) and analyzed their skeletal patterning.
 The double heterozygous mice showed ablation or truncation of the 13th pair of ribs, although the Lin28+/– and Cbx2+/– single mutants did not show any obvious phenotypic irregularities (Figure 3I and J).
 These results show that decreased expression of Cbx2 enhances the Lin28a+/- phenotypes.
 In particular, since Lin28a+/-;Cbx2+/- double mutant mice showed the deformation of the 13th pair of ribs, which was similar to the phenotype observed in Lin28a-/- mice, it was possible that dysregulation of Cbx2 is responsible for the phenotype of Lin28a–/– mice.
 Together, these results indicate that let-7 directly regulates Cbx2, and that genetic interactions exist between Lin28a and Cbx2.
 Furthermore, they suggest that Lin28a/let-7 reciprocal feedback regulates Cbx2 expression, and that this pathway contributes to the regulation of proper skeletal patterning during embryogenesis.

-## The Lin28a/let-7 pathway modulates PRC1 occupancy at posterior Hox loci
+### The Lin28a/let-7 pathway modulates PRC1 occupancy at posterior Hox loci

 Hox gene expression is epigenetically restricted to unique spatiotemporal patterns during embryogenesis by PcG genes (Soshnikova and Duboule, 2009).
 To determine if the Lin28a/let-7/Cbx2 axis regulates skeletal patterning via Hox gene expression, we analyzed histone modifications and PcG occupancy at the Hox loci.
 We performed chromatin immunoprecipitation (ChIP) and q-PCR analyses on E9.5 somites and neural tubes (Figure 4A).
 For each assay, ChIP was performed on a pool of dissected somites and neural tubes from ten embryos (as n = 1).
 First of all, we analyzed the repressive histone modification (H3K27me3) at Hoxa cluster loci of Wt.
 We found the promoter regions of Hoxa3, Hoxa9, Hoxa10, Hoxa11, and Hoxa13 exhibited a high concentration of histone H3K27me3 (Figure 4B).
 Intriguingly, the same genes were upregulated in Lin28a–/– mice (Figure 2A), suggesting that these genes are tightly regulated epigenetically and that the loss of repressive histone modifications leads to the upregulation of these Hox genes.

 ![Figure 4.](https://cdn.elifesciences.org/articles/53608/elife-53608-fig4-v1.jpg)

-**Figure 4.:** Hox loci in Lin28a-/- mice.(A) Schematic diagram of the experimental procedure for ChIP analysis.
+**Figure 4.:** (A) Schematic diagram of the experimental procedure for ChIP analysis.
 (B) ChIP and q-PCR analyses of H2K27me3 in Hox A cluster genes in Wt embryos.
 (C–G) ChIP and q-PCR analyses of H3K27me3 (C), H3K4me3 (D), Cbx2 (E), Ring1b (F), and H2AK119ub (G).
 Percentages of immunoprecipitated DNA compared with the input are shown.
 (H) Summary of the chromatin state of Hox loci in Wt and Lin28a–/– embryos.
-All data are expressed as the mean ± SEM (n = 3). *p<0.05. n.s., not significant.Figure 4—source data 1.
+All data are expressed as the mean ± SEM (n = 3). *p<0.05. n.s., not significant.

 Based on the analysis of phenotype of the Lin28a–/– skeletal transformation (Figure 1B–I) and Hox cluster gene expression pattern of Lin28a–/– embryos (Figure 2A–C), we focused on Hoxa3 and Hoxd3, which are involved in C1-C2 malformation and partial fusion in knockout mice (Condie and Capecchi, 1994).
 In addition, we focused on Hoxa11, which has been reported as the responsible gene for T13 to L1 skeletal transformation in mutated mice (Small and Potter, 1993), Hoxd12 and Hoxc13, which were upregulated in Lin28a–/– embryos, and Hoxa1 as a representative of the anterior Hox genes (Figure 4C–G).
 Subsequently, we performed ChIP and q-PCR analyses using anti-H3K27me3 and anti-H3K4me3 antibodies in Wt and Lin28a–/– embryos (Figure 4C and D).
 We found that for histone H3 modifications, both K27me4 and K4me3 were not altered in Lin28a–/– embryos compared with Wt (Figure 4C and D).
 We also performed ChIP using antibodies against PRC1 components to test their occupancy at Hox loci (Figure 4E and F).
 Consistent with the expression level of Cbx2 (Figure 3G), we found at least a two-fold reduction of its binding at posterior Hox regions in Lin28a–/– mice (Figure 4E).
 Intriguingly, the occupancy of Ring1b, another component of PRC1 (Suzuki et al., 2002), and H2AK119 ubiquitination (H2AK119ub) which is catalyzed by Ring1b (Suzuki et al., 2002), were also reduced in Lin28a–/– mice (Figure 4F–G).
 Because each posterior Hox gene (Hoxa11, Hoxc13, and Hoxd12) is located on distinct chromosomes, these results indicate a critical role for the Lin28a/let-7 axis in PcG-mediated Hox gene repression.
 Taken together, these findings suggest that Cbx2 repression by let-7 leads to the reduction of PRC1 occupancy at the Hox loci and the transcriptional initiation of posterior Hox genes (Figure 4H).

-## Let-7 knockdown rescues Hox gene dysregulation in Lin28a–/– cells
+### Let-7 knockdown rescues Hox gene dysregulation in Lin28a–/– cells

 To further elucidate the importance of the direct regulation of let-7 by Lin28a during Hox gene regulation, we tested whether Hox gene dysregulation could be rescued by knockdown of let-7-family microRNAs.
 To accomplish this, Lin28a–/–embryonic stem (ES)-like cells were established from mutant blastocysts.
 Each Lin28a–/– clone resembled Wt cells (Figure 5A), and we confirmed that the Lin28a protein was not detected in Lin28a–/– ES cells (Figure 5B).
 These colonies showed high alkaline phosphatase activity (Figure 5A) and also expressed pluripotent factors (Figure 5C).
 As observed in Lin28a–/– embryos (Figure 3B), global accumulation of let-7-family microRNAs was observed in the mutant cells (Figure 5D).

 ![Figure 5.](https://cdn.elifesciences.org/articles/53608/elife-53608-fig5-v1.jpg)

-**Figure 5.:** let-7 can reverse Hox gene dysregulation.(A) Morphology (top panels) and alkaline phosphatase activity (bottom panels) of Wt and Lin28a–/– ES-like cells.
+**Figure 5.:** (A) Morphology (top panels) and alkaline phosphatase activity (bottom panels) of Wt and Lin28a–/– ES-like cells.
 (B) Western blot analysis of Lin28a in ES-like cells. β-actin is shown as a loading control.
 (C) q-PCR analysis of stemness factors.
 (D) q-PCR analysis of let-7-family members.
 The level of expression relative to total let-7 amount in Wt is shown.
 (E) q-PCR analyses of Hoxa11 and Hoxd12 over a time course of 3, 6, 9, 12 days following embryoid body formation.
 (F) Precursor sequences of let-7-family members and guide RNAs for let-7 targeting Let-7 mature microRNAs are shown in red.
 The protospacer adjacent motif (PAM) sequence for hCas9 is highlighted in yellow, and targeting sequences are underlined.
 (G) Let-7 expression in Wt, Lin28a–/– and Lin28a–/–; let-7 KD cells.
 The level of expression relative to total let-7 amount in Wt is shown.
 (H) Let-7 knockdown rescues Hox gene dysregulation in Lin28a–/– cells.
 (I) Cbx2 expression level of Wt, Lin28a–/– and Lin28a–/–; let-7 KD derived EBs. β-actin is shown as a loading control.
 (J) Schematic diagram of let-7 target site deletion from Cbx2 3’UTR and genotyping via PCR of mutant clones.
 (K) q-PCR analyses of Hoxa11 and Hoxd12 following embryoid body formation.
 (L) Schematic diagram of Lin28a/let-7 mediated Hox gene regulation.
-All data are expressed as the mean ± SEM (n = 3). n.s., not significant.Figure 5—source data 1.
+All data are expressed as the mean ± SEM (n = 3). n.s., not significant.

 In the following experiments, we differentiated ES cells to embryoid bodies.
 ES cells and embryoid bodies require different PRC1 components to maintain their state.
 ES cells are maintained in an undifferentiated state, using Cbx7 containing PRC1.
 On the other hand, when ES cells exit the pluripotent state and differentiate into embryoid bodies, Cbx2 is expressed and becomes a component of PRC1 (Morey et al., 2012).
 Thus, we utilized embryoid bodies as an appropriate model to analyze Hox genes via Lin28/Let-7/Cbx2 axis.
 Embryoid bodies were produced from each clone and expression changes of Hox genes were analyzed.
 Hox genes were upregulated upon differentiation in these embryoid bodies, suggesting that a recapitulation of the Hox gene upregulation observed in Lin28a–/– mice occurred in Lin28a–/– ES-like cells (Figure 5E).